Tennu/tennu/readme.md

 * trigger         - Command character to trigger commands with.
 By default, '!'.
 * channels        - Array of channels to autojoin. _Example:_ ["#help", "#tennu"]
 * modules         - An array of module names that the bot requires.
+* disable-help    - Disables the built-in help plugin.

+Password is listed twice.
+That is a bug that will be fixed in v0.9.0.

-Other plugins may use additional properties.
+Other plugins may add additional properties.

 Configuration objects are JSON encodable.